 The pair of human heads left in a cool box on the corner of the plaza?
 A mystery.
+The 18 houses burnt in a single night?
+An enigma.
+The doctor and his family who disappeared?
+A rumour.

 This much residents do tell you: Juárez valley stretches along the Rio Bravo and used to grow cotton.
 It roasts by day, shivers by night.
 Lob a stone over the river and it lands in Texas.